3d N=2 Theories from Cluster Algebras: Quivers and Clusters

 \section{Quivers and Clusters}

-In this section we summarize the construction of the Hilbert space $\scH_{Q}$ associated with a quiver $Q$, and the action of the mutations $\bm{m}$ on $\scH_Q$.
-We also define the cluster partition function $Z^{\rm cluster}_{(Q, \bm{m})}$, whose integral expression will be given in this section.

-This section will be formulated in terms of \emph{quiver mutations} and \emph{cluster algebras} \cite{FominZelevinsky1} (see \cite{KellerSurvey} for introduction).\footnote{For appearance of cluster algebras in 4d $\scN=2$ theories, see for example \cite{Gaiotto:2010be,Cecotti:2010fi}.} While this might look abstract to some readers, this turns out to be the crucial mathematical structure underlying our 3d $\scN=2$ theories.
+In this section we define the Hilbert space $\scH_{Q}$ associated with a quiver $Q$, and the action of the mutations $\bm{m}$ on $\scH_Q$.
+We also define the associated cluster partition function $Z^{\rm cluster}_{(Q, \bm{m})}$, and derive its integral expression.
+This section will be formulated in terms of \emph{quiver mutations} and \emph{cluster algebras} \cite{FominZelevinsky1} (see \cite{KellerSurvey} for an introduction).\footnote{For the appearance of cluster algebras in 4d $\scN=2$ theories, see for example \cite{Gaiotto:2010be,Cecotti:2010fi}.}